bdionne/bitstore/Readme.md

     bitstore = couchdb + graph database + FTI + ontylog

 One should be able to ignore the DL component ontylog and use it simply as a graph database, or use inference engine other than ontylog

+### Building

+As mentioned above, in order to build and run a slightly modified version of [couchdb](http://github.com/bdionne/couchdb/tree/bitstore) is needed.
+For best results bitstore and couchdb should be installed at the same level in the file system, .eg.

+    ~/emacs/couchdb
+    ~/emacs/bitstore

+Bitcask is also needed:

+    ~/emacs/bitcask

+Bitcask is easy to build, just type make in the top level.
+You can modify the rebar.config to use git for a dependency bitcask needs (ebloom) if you don't have hg installed

+The changes to the couchdb config file that are needed are [here](http://github.com/bdionne/bitstore/blob/bitcask/config/couch.ini) and can be added to local_dev.ini in couchdb/etc/couchdb.
+The two daemons, indexer and bitstore each have their own make

+    cd ~/emacs/bitstore/src/ontylog
+    ... make
+    cd ../search
+    ... make

+a copy of ~/emacs/bitstore/src/couchdb/couch_httpd\_bitstore.erl should be placed in ~/emacs/couchch/src/couchdb and an entry added to ~/emacs/couchdb/src/couchdb/Makefile.am.
+This has already been done if you checkout the couchdb branch mentioned above.

+The hardest part is starting couch correctly with all the needed paths.

+    cd ~/emacs/couchdb

+    ERL_FLAGS="-sname couch@localhost +P 100000 -pa ../bitstore/src/search -pa ../bitstore/src/ontylog -pa ../bitcask/ebin -pa ../bitcask/deps/ebloom/ebin -mnesia dir \'"tmp/foo"\'" ./utils/run -i

+Notice the command use relative paths to pick up files from the bitstore project.
+Mnesia is only required for the ontylog piece.
+If you're just interested in FTI you can ignore it

 ### Opinion